istarwyh/MyRoad/docs/Vnote/leveling up as a programmer/technology/database/How to Choose the Suitable Database.md

 - MongoDB uses B-Tree indexes, which are similar to B+ Tree but with some differences in node structure and traversal.
 - TiDB uses a distributed index structure based on Google's Percolator model.
 - ClickHouse uses a combination of primary and secondary indexes, including sparse and bitmap indexes.

-4. Data-Sync Strategy:
-- MySQL and PostgreSQL support replication for data synchronization, with various replication modes like asynchronous, synchronous, and semi-synchronous.
-- Redis supports master-slave replication and Redis Cluster for data synchronization.
-- ElasticSearch uses a primary-backup model for data replication and synchronization.
-- MongoDB supports replica sets and sharding for data synchronization and distribution.
-- TiDB uses the Raft consensus algorithm for data synchronization across its distributed nodes.
-- ClickHouse supports replication through its distributed tables feature.

-5. Data Store Strategy:
-- MySQL uses a sub-library and sub-table strategy when storing over 2000 thousand records, improving performance and manageability.
-- PostgreSQL uses tablespaces to manage the storage location of its data files.
-- Redis stores data in memory, with optional persistence to disk using RDB snapshots or AOF logs.
-- Elasticsearch stores data in shards, which are distributed across nodes in a cluster.
-- MongoDB uses a storage engine called WiredTiger, which supports document-level concurrency control and compression.
-- TiDB uses a distributed storage engine called TiKV, which is based on the Raft consensus algorithm.
-- ClickHouse stores data in columns, improving query performance for analytical workloads.

 6. Concurrency Control:
 - MySQL and PostgreSQL use multi-version concurrency control (MVCC) to handle concurrent transactions.